 There are a number of strange an unusual fish species which have been caught around the UK.
 While there are a number of fairly rare species which have UK shore caught records (such as Atlantic wolffish, tadpole fish and greater forkbeard).
-However, all of these species, although rare, have populations in British waters and live and breed around the British Isles.
-Although they may be rare they are still British fish species.
+However, all of these species have populations in British waters and live and breed around the British Isles.
 The species listed below are, on the other hand, species which do not have native UK populations and can be seen as vagrant species – fish which have, for unknown reasons, ended up way outside of their natural habitat and ended up in British waters.
 These catches are by definition extremely rare, but all currently stand as verified UK shore caught records.

 Pilot fish are not completely unheard of around the British Isles.
 There are unconfirmed reports that these fish have occasionally washed up dead on beaches in England, Wales and the Republic of Ireland.
 However, they are very much seen as a vagrant species which, for unknown reasons, have travelled from their warm water habitat and end up disorientated on lost around the coasts of Britain.
 It is also possible that pilot fish can survive around the UK when the sea temperature is high but will die when the temperature drops.
 The UK shore caught record for this species was set in 1997 at the Towy Estuary, Carmarthenshire, Wales when Mr. J. Richards caught a pilot fish of just over 10oz.
 A pilot fish living and feeding around the coast of the British Isles is very uncommon, and catching one on rod and line is incredibly rare indeed.

 - Record: 6lb 9oz

 - Location of capture: Chesil Beach in Dorset